Adam’s Rib (1949) dir. George Cukor

 w/ Claudette Colbert, Louise Beavers, Warren William, Rochelle Hudson, Ned Sparks, Fredi Washington, Juanita Quigley, Henry Armetta, Baby Jane, Alan Hale, Wyndham Standing, Jane Withers, Hazel Washington, Franklin Pangborn

 Louise Beavers played mammy-type maids from the silent era into the TV era.
-Her role as Delilah in IOL is considered a breakthrough because never before had a black female character been developed as much as the white lead—in this case penniless widow Bea Pullman (Colbert).
+Her role here as Delilah is considered a breakthrough because never before had a black female character been developed as much as the white lead—in this case penniless widow Bea Pullman (Claudette Colbert).
 Delilah’s pancake recipe and Bea’s thrifty grift earn them not just one restaurant but a chain, providing more than enough for them and their children.
-As Delilah’s girl, Peola (Washington), grows older she realizes she is light-skinned enough to pass as white, causing Delilah much grief.
+As Delilah’s girl Peola (Fredi Washington) grows older, she realizes she is light-skinned enough to pass as white, causing Delilah much grief.
 Gay culture and film critics tend to revere the Lana-centric remake from 1959, directed by Douglas Sirk and produced by Ross Hunter.
 The latter’s motto for filmmaking was: “No kitchen sinks.
 No violence.
 No pores.
 No messages.”
 So no wonder there’s no pancakes!
-All the quirks, and the cross-race female alliance theme, are glossed away.
+All the quirks, and the cross-race female alliance theme, are given a coat of gloss.
 In terms of film history and black actors, it is only Beavers’ role as Delilah that can match the significance of Hattie McDaniel’s Oscar-win for Gone with the Wind five years later.

 It! a/k/a The Living Statue (1966) dir.
 Herbert J. Leder